lavaclient/lavaclient/README.md

 <img src="https://i.imgur.com/LvsojLc.png" align="center">

-> A lightweight and powerful lavalink client for nodejs.
+> A lightweight and powerful [lavalink](https://github.com/freyacodes/lavalink) client for nodejs.

 - **Easy-to-use:** lavaclient has a neat and user-friendly promise-based api.
 - **Performant:** designed to be small and lightweight, it's a great choice for any project.
-- **Library Independent:** lavaclient doesn't lock you into a specific discord library.
+- **Library Agnostic:** lavaclient doesn't require you to use a specific discord library.
 Use anything you want!

 [**Support Server**](https://discord.gg/CH9ubGPMV6)

 <h1 align="center">Installation</h1>

-[node.js lts](https://nodejs.org) or newer is required
+[node.js v14](https://nodejs.org) or newer is required

 ##### Stable